Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

         if optimizer_idx == 1:
             if (batch_idx + 1) % 2 == 0:
                 optimizer.step(closure=optimizer_closure)
+            else:
+                # closure/training_step won't be called in this case

         # ...
         # add as many optimizers as you want